DaanyaalSobani/rustdesk-server-startos/instructions.md

-# Instructions for Hello World
+# Instructions for Rustdesk

-Instructions go here.
-These appear to the user in the UI on the Service page under **Instructions**.

-You are allowed to include basic [Markdown formatting](https://www.markdownguide.org/basic-syntax).
+Once rustdesk server is active on your startos machine the next step is to set up your client applications to connect to the rustdesk server.